Master Terms & Conditions

 10.2.
 No Waiver: Failure to require compliance with a part of an Agreement is not a waiver of that part.
 Nothing in this Subsection waives any remedy either party may have under an Agreement at law, in equity or otherwise.

 10.3.
 Non-Assignment: Client may not assign or subcontract an Agreement by operation of law or otherwise (including, without limitation, by means of outsourcing), in whole or in part, without the prior written consent of Journey.
 Any purported assignment in violation of this Subsection is void.
+Journey’ may assign its right to invoice and collect payments due under the Agreement to its parent company, SAS Institute Inc. (“SAS”) or to any of SAS’ subsidiaries.
+Upon written notice to Client, Journey may also assign an Agreement in its entirety to SAS or to any of SAS’ subsidiaries, provided that such entity accepts the terms and conditions of the Agreement.
 IF DURING THE COURSE OF THE USE OF THE System(s) CLIENT IS (i) ACQUIRED BY ANOTHER LEGAL ENTITY,

 (ii) CHANGES ITS LEGAL NAME,